Cover these cute gingerbread biscuits with icing and sprinkles in Christmas jumper patterns for a fantastically festive bake

 To pipe your jumpers using the 'flooding' method, pipe the runnier icing onto the biscuit, then use a cocktail stick to encourage it to fill every corner up to the piped border.
 Once dry, you can add details like fluffy collars and cuffs or spots and stripes with the thicker icing.

 To pipe your jumpers with a cable knit effect, pipe lines of coloured icing (we used white) vertically across the jumper.
-Use a toothpick to drag up and down through the icing to create
+Use a toothpick to drag up and down through the icing to create a wave effect.

 Finish off with sugar sprinkles if desired - we used mini gingerbread men, snowflakes, white ‘mimosa’ balls and gold polka dot sprinkles (see tip).